nicksmith100/shakermaker/README.md

 - #### User stories

-  The site was tested against the user stories as follows:
+  The site was tested against the user stories as follows.
+(See [User story screenshots](#user-story-screenshots) below table for associated screenshots.)

   | **User Goal**                                                                          | **How it is achieved**                                                                                                                                                                                                                                                                                                                                                           |
   |----------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|